Henley via Stonor Circular walk

 |Toughness||6 out of 10|

-A short but pleasant walk up country lanes from the Rainbow Inn in Middle Assendon allows you to shorten the route to 14km (8.7 miles).
-This short walk still takes in several of the best sections from the morning and afternoon of the main walk.
+- Short walk: A short walk up country lanes from the Rainbow Inn in Middle Assendon allows you to shorten the route to 14.4km (8.9 miles).
+This short walk still takes in several of the best sections from the the main walk, and makes an excellent winter walk.

 Henley is supposed to be the oldest settlement in Oxfordshire, dating at least from Roman times, but it really came into its own from the 12th century onward as a river crossing and a port for shipping grain and timber to London.
 These days the town has a much more refined air.
 It is supposed to have 300 listed buildings and is famous for its annual Regatta, held in the first week of July since 1839.
 A recent famous resident was the Beatle George Harrison, whose former house (or its heavily barbed-wired garden fence) is passed on this walk.